Their stories. Their transformation.

 Post-Release Transitional Employment.

-A cohort of young adults, 17-24 years old, who have re-entered society from court-involvement worked up to 30 hours/week in a writing and performance curriculum.
-In addition, they receive job-readiness and life skills critical to success after transitioning from Storycatchers to education opportunities or full-time employment.
+A cohort of young adults, 17-24 years old, who are re-entering their communities after court involvement, are compensated for up to 30 hours/week working on a writing and performance curriculum.
+In addition, they receive job readiness and life skills critical to success after transitioning from Storycatchers to education opportunities or full-time employment.

 Changing Voices impact on the Chicago community.